| Sneak Peeks

 would not be in for another hour, so he was going to enjoy reading THIS MESSAGE.
 Green opened the e-mail.

-It read: "Here are some foolproof methods to help you establish an airtight plan on how to cheat on
+It read: "Here are some foolproof methods to help you establish an airtight plan on how to cheat

 your spouse.
 This demo is free, so you do not have to worry about pulling out your credit card.
-Feel free to
+Feel

 click on the attachment."